manaljain6667/Python-tool-for-Verifying-program-under-sequential-consistency/README.md

 sequential execution(valid trace) that violates the assert statement, then your tool should stop exploring traces and output the result as “Assertion violation” and display this trace.

+# For more information please refer to document pdf file